Is It Safe to Use Hydrocortisone Cream During Pregnancy?

 Pregnancy brings with itself numerous changes in a woman’s body which may lead to unwanted consequences.
 During pregnancy, your skin will stretch extensively to make way for an enlarging uterus and to accommodate the baby.
 However, this may result in an itching sensation and you may be tempted to itch your body parts, particularly your tummy.
-Hydrocortisone cream is an anti-itch cream that can provide you with relief, however, topical application of hydrocortisone cream during pregnancy may not be the safest option.
+Hydrocortisone cream is an anti-itch cream that can provide you with some relief, however, topical application of hydrocortisone cream during pregnancy may not be the safest option.

 What Is Hydrocortisone?

 Hydrocortisone, cortisone, or hydrocortisone cream is a form of medication which has steroids in it, which helps treat certain skin conditions.
-This cream falls under the ‘C’ category of pregnancy-related medicines, which makes it a harmful substance for the foetus, even in its lowest strength.
+This cream falls under the ‘C’ category of pregnancy-related medicines, which makes it harmful for the foetus, even in its lowest strength.
 This is the very reason why a doctor’s recommendation is highly required before using it.

 For Which Skin Conditions Is Hydrocortisone Cream Used?

 Hydrocortisone cream can provide relief from some skin problems like skin allergies, itching, redness, and rashes.
 And since this cream treats various skin conditions, it is a primary choice of medication, even among pregnant women.
-The instances of suffering from eczema or dermatitis, along with swelling of the skin, redness, and rashes are high in pregnancy.
-And if a woman sweats during pregnancy, these skin problems might exacerbate.
+As the instances of suffering from eczema or dermatitis, along with swelling of the skin, redness, and rashes are high in pregnancy, and if a woman sweats during pregnancy, these skin problems might exacerbate.
 A woman might be tempted to use this cream if she experiences any skin problems; however, this cream should be used only after consulting with a doctor.

 Is it Important to Consult a Doctor Before Using Cortisone Cream During Pregnancy?